fbpx

 Loving Relationships

-Happy Valentine’s Day!
-Love means many different things to different people.
+Love means different things to different people.
 CDSS Awareness Leader Paul Sawka explores some of the loving relationships in his own life, including his family, his girlfriend Kelsey, and his hope to one day have children.

 Family Love